 Determining the Value of Your Car Accident Claim

 Car accident victims often report being surprised at the value of their damages.
-Your car accident attorney will go over your losses in depth to ensure you are seeking maximum compensation for your suffering.
+Your car accident lawyer will go over your losses in depth to ensure you are seeking maximum compensation for your suffering.

 There are a variety of losses you could recover as part of your claim.
 To accurately account for every loss, your lawyer will separate them into economic and non-economic damages categories.

 First, we will go over your economic damages.
 Economic damages have fixed financial values.
 So, for example, when healthcare providers treated you following your injuries, you may have incurred various medical bills.

 Your medical bills are considered an economic loss as they will affect you financially.
 You can prove the value of your economic damages by providing your attorney with copies of hospital and ambulance bills, health insurance documents, receipts from medication costs, or any medical equipment you may have required.

 However, medical expenses are not the only type of economic loss you are entitled to.
 Other types of economic damages you may be able to recover include: